SeaSkyThe/SeaSkyThe/README.md

   I'm a passionate Software Developer always eager to learn and explore new challenges.
 Lately, I've fallen head over heels for Linux and its powerful ecosystem.

-  My current focus is becoming a better Software Developer so I can elevate my career and make meaningful contributions to open source projects. 💻
+  My current focus is becoming a better Software Developer so I can elevate my career and make meaningful contributions to open source projects.

-  As a personal goal, I want to dive deeper into Programming Languages Theory and to have some fun with Go and Rust. 🛡️.
+  As a personal goal, I want to dive into Programming Languages Theory and to learn and have some fun with Rust.

-  In my free time, you'll likely find me tinkering with my editor, solving some random programming problem from leetcode or messing with a random project. 😉
+  In my free time, you'll likely find me tinkering with my editor, solving some random programming problem from leetcode or messing with a random project.

-  I'm always looking to connect with fellow developers and security enthusiasts, so feel free to say hi! 👋
+  I'm always looking to connect with fellow developers and security enthusiasts, so feel free to say hi!
 </div>

 <br/>